fabioz/Pydev/plugins/com.python.pydev.docs/homepage/vscode.rst

 Settings
 --------------------------

-.. _Settings: settings.html
+.. _Manual: manual.html

-For information on the settings which affect PyDev on Visual Studio Code see: `Settings`_.
+For information on the settings which affect PyDev on Visual Studio Code see: `Manual`_.